 2. Choose the right potato to plant

 In warmer climates such as the low desert of Arizona, plant short-season varieties of potatoes (which are smaller potatoes rather than the larger potatoes commonly grown in places like Idaho).
 Varieties to try are Yukon Gold, Red Gold or All Red.
 Buy certified disease-free seed potatoes from online retailers or garden centers for best results.
-Grocery store potatoes are often treated to prevent sprouting, and if they do sprout they may carry disease.
+I’ve also used grocery store potatoes that sprout in my pantry.

 3. Prepare the potato before planting